 Ensure your storage area contains none of these items.
 The following should also be avoided:

 Got whitewalls – or other white parts (like lettering) on your tyres?
 In case you’ve decided not to bag your tyres, store them with white areas touching other white areas, and black touching black.
 Here’s why: The black rubber on the white side is compounded differently than the black rubber on the other side.
 A layer of non-staining black rubber is used on the tyre's white side to prevent oils migrating from the black to the white areas and causing discolouration.
 The black sidewall uses standard rubber.
 Therefore, store black-to-black and white-to-white to help keep white rubber bright and avoid marks.

 You have three options for how to store your tyres:

 The best option is standing, as it puts less stress on the tyres.
 If you must stack, try not to stack too high.
 You want to avoid it tipping and damaging the tyres.
 Tyres mounted on rims?
 Stacking is actually preferable in this case.
 Another great option for tyres on rims is hanging them from tyre racks or hooks.
 Never hang unmounted tyres as this can distort and damage them.

 Tyres will age.
 But these tips will help extend their life.
+If you want to make sure that the storing of your tyres is in professional hands, we would recommend to let them be stored at your tyre retailor.
 And remember: It’s a great idea to get your tyres checked by a tyre professional before they are mounted onto your vehicle again for another good season of driving.